The MD Anderson Summer Experience will take place June 6-August 12, 2022. Applications will be accepted between November 1, 2021–January 20, 2022.

 If I apply multiple times to the same program, will this increase my chances of acceptance?

 No. All programs will accept one application per student.
 Any duplicates or incomplete applications will be purged from the Discover system after the application deadline.

-A stipend is a fixed amount of money that is applied toward expenses.
-The word stipend refers to the pay you receive.
-If you receive a stipend, it will be paid on the 5th and 20th of the month.
+A scholarship awrad is a fixed amount of money that is applied toward expenses.
+The word award refers to the funding you receive.
+If you receive a scholarship award, it will be paid on the 5th and 20th of the month.
 Stipends are considered taxable income, and federal taxes are withheld from stipend paychecks.

 Are taxes withheld from my paycheck?